legend-exp/legend-prodenv/README.md

 $ testenv-install.sh /path/to/production/cycle/config.json
 ```

-This script installs the software from the pygama `src` into the `inst` directory from which it will be executed.
-This script has to be executed every time the code is modified.
+This script creates a python virtualenv (only the firs time) and  installs in it pygama and its dependencies.
+Pygama is installed from the `src`.

 ### Run raw_do_dsp data production